Norberto Davidds-Garrido

-Norberto Davidds-Garrido Jr. (born October 4, 1972) is an American former professional football offensive lineman.
+Norberto Davidds-Garrido Jr. (born October 4, 1972) is an American former professional football player who was an offensive lineman in the National Football League (NFL).
+He played college football for the USC Trojans.

 Early life

 Garrido prepped at William Workman High School in City of Industry, California.

 College career

 Garrido graduated from the University of Southern California, where he was also a member of the Delta Chi fraternity, after transferring from Mount San Antonio College.

 Professional career

 Garrido was selected with the 106th pick in the fourth round of the 1996 NFL draft by the Carolina Panthers.
 He played with them until 1999.
 In 2000, he played for the Arizona Cardinals.